deepmistry96/knowlege-repository/gpu-enhanced-hpc/GPU-enhanced-HPC.md

 GPUs (Graphics Processing Units) have become pivotal in modern computing, extending far beyond their original role in rendering graphics.
-Their versatility and computational power have spurred widespread adoption across various industries, leading to significant interest from both consumers and investors, as evidenced by NVIDIA's rising stock prices.
+Their versatility and computational power have spurred widespread adoption across various industries, leading to significant interest from both consumers and investors, as evidenced by [[NVIDIA]]'s rising stock prices.
 Let's delve into the key aspects of GPU usage, their unique characteristics, applications, and alternatives.

 ### 1. **Understanding GPUs and Their Rise in Popularity**